n-husain/metagenomics_final/README.md

 * small.csv- *test data that was used and contains only one genome, but is too large for github. linked below*

 # Working with Plot.ly
-for any of the frp_scatter.* files, one would need to create an account with plot.ly and get input the user's unique username and API Key.
+for any of the frp_scatter.* files, one would need to create an account with plot.ly and obtain a unique username and API Key.
 1. To obtain your key/username sign up at https://plot.ly/Auth/login/?next=%2Fsettings.
 2. You will be given a username.
 3. Go to into the settings and on the left pane you will see API Keys, click it.